stoyanmanolov/typespeed/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Typespeed

 ## Description

 This is a game I made using React.
 It is something like typeracer.com.
+It is based on a design I made while working with Adobe XD.

-### Start
+## Start

 With npm start.